QAZIMAAZARSHAD/Income-Tax-Calculator/README.md

 Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and improve it further

 To start contributing, follow the below guidelines:

+🌟.
+Star🌟 the project to bookmark and appreciate the work.

 **0.**  Take a look at the existing [issues](https://github.com/QAZIMAAZARSHAD/Income-Tax-Calcultor/issues) or create your own issues.
 Wait for the Issue to be assigned to you after which you can start working on it.